nexusformat/definitions/manual/source/ellipsometry-structure.rst

 Ellipsometry is an optical characterization method to describe optical properties of interfaces and thickness of films.
 The measurements are based on determining how the polarization state of light changes upon transmission and reflection.
 Interpretation is based on Fresnel equations and numerical models of the optical properties of the materials.

-In the application definition we provide a minimum set of description elements allowing for a reproducible recording of ellipsometry measurements.
+This application definition is an extension of :ref:`NXoptical_spectroscopy`.
+It provide a minimum set of description elements allowing for a reproducible recording of ellipsometry measurements.

 Application Definitions